josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 1. What technology would you recommend that MT use for implementing their machine learning model?

    The model will first be built and trained within an Azure Databricks notebook.
 The data scientists can use the programming language of their choice (Python, Scala, R, etc.) as well as Spark SQL to feature and fit the data into the chosen machine learning algorithm.
 Machine learning libraries such as Spark MLlib or SciKit-Learn can be used within the notebook to simplify things.
-Once the model is trained and tested with a sufficient amount of historical data, the model can be exported to a web service.
+Once the model is trained and tested with a sufficient amount of historical data, the model can be deployed to a web service.
 The model can also continue to be used within Azure Databricks for batch scoring.

 2. How would you guide MT to load data, so the machine learning model can process it?

-   The data used for training could be uploaded directly to Azure Databricks, creating a new table with the data stored in DBFS (Databricks File System).
+   The data used for training could be uploaded directly to Azure Databricks, creating a new table with the data stored in the Databricks File System (DBFS).
 Then the data can be accessed from this persistent global table using Spark SQL syntax or DataFrames.
 Alternately, if they need to train the model with a considerable amount of data, the data can be stored in Azure Storage.
 The Storage account can be mounted to an Azure Databricks cluster.
 From that point, the data can be accessed using the wasb/wasbs path and loaded into a DataFrame.
 Alternately, the data can be persisted into a global table so that it can be easily accessed using Spark SQL syntax and across cluster sessions.

 3. What category of machine learning algorithm would you recommend to MT to construct their model?
 For this scenario, your options are clustering, regression, or two-class classification.
 Why?